Main Content

 MATLAB figure

-The merged data give a better model, as observed from the plot above.
+The merged data set gives a better model, as observed from the plot above.

 Conclusions

-In this example we analyzed how to use multiple data sets together for estimation of one model.
+This example analyzes the use of multiple data sets together for the estimation of one model.
 This technique is useful when you have multiple datasets from independent experiment runs or when you segment data into multiple sets to remove bad segments.
-Multiple experiments can be packaged into a single IDDATA object, which is then usable for all estimation and analysis requirements.
-This technique works for both time and frequency domain iddata.
+You can package multiple experiments into a single iddata object, a cell array of numeric matrices, or a cell array of timetables, which is then usable for all estimation and analysis requirements.
+This technique works for both time and frequency domain data.

-It is also possible to merge models after estimation.
-This technique can be used to "average out" independently estimated models.
+You can also merge models after estimation.
+You can use this technique to "average out" independently estimated models.
 If the noise characteristics on multiple datasets are different, merging models after estimation works better than merging the datasets themselves before estimation.